Anantm007/iw/README.md

 1. Clone the repo
 2. cd iw
 3. npm install
-4. paste the .env file in the root folder
+4. paste the .env file in the root
 5. npm run dev
 6. Open the project on http://localhost:3000
 ```